-Our sixteen-acre campus sits on a hilltop in the Great Valley of Chester County, just north of Paoli, Pennsylvania, near the intersection of Routes 29 and 202 and Penn State Great Valley.
+Our sixteen-acre campus sits on a wooded hilltop just north of Paoli, Pennsylvania, near the intersection of Routes 29 and 202 and Penn State Great Valley.
 We are twenty-eight miles northwest of Philadelphia and three miles west of Valley Forge National Historical Park.
-Our neighbors include the Atwater Community of apartments, houses, and townhomes.
+Our neighbors include the Atwater and Echo Lake Communities.
+The campus has several notable features.

 During the program year, The Holy Eucharist is offered on Sundays in this space at 8 a.m. and 11:15 a.m., as well as on other special occasions.

 In the lower level, sunny meeting rooms are where children and youth gather each week for Christian formation.
-The Holy Eucharist is offered at 9 a.m. on Sundays in the Bank Barn, as well as at other special times during the year.
+The worship service with communion is offered at 9:00 a.m. on Sundays in the Bank Barn, as well as at other special times during the year.